 1001.3.1 General.
 Samples shall be obtained in a manner to insure positive representative sampling.
 A representative sample of coarsely graded material from a stockpile or loaded car is extremely difficult to obtain, particularly one intended for sieve analysis.
+Sampling procedures shall be in accordance with AASHTO T2.

 1001.3.1.1 When taken at the plant during production, a sample should be obtained from the stream at a location to best insure that samples are representative of the material being produced.
-A sufficient amount of material shall be permitted to flow to insure normal production before sampling is begun.
+A sufficient amount of material shall be permitted to flow to insure normal production before sampling.
 In sampling from the selected location, portions should be taken at regular intervals by passing a pan or other approved sampling device under the full cross section of the stream.
-These portions are then combined and reduced by use of a sample splitter or other approved method to the proper size for testing.
+These portions are then combined and reduced in accordance with AASHTO T248.